back to Jitbit Blog home About this blog

 6. Logging tickets on behalf of users

-Here's something most "best internal help desk" articles ignore.
-In internal support, a huge share of requests come in through offline channels:
+Here's something most software comparison articles ignore.
+Inside a company, a huge share of requests come in through offline channels:

 Survey showing phone and walk-ups are top internal support channels